jundesu/video_website/README.md

 ### Profile
 - Email: email is from the input value of the login page that is stored in Next.js router object.
-- Manage your account link : It's just a mockup.
+- Manage your account link: It's just a mockup.
 - Dark mode toggle button: The color palette theme is defined in React.js `Context`.
 Instead of pure dark, I use dark gray as background color since light text on dark gray background has less contrast.
-It reduces eye strain and avoids looking jarry.
+It reduces eye strain and avoids looking jarring.
-- Sign out link : It redirects to the login page.
+- Sign out link: It redirects to the login page.

 ### Search Bar
 - Search by title and channel name of the videos.